Top-rated local movers that handle Chicago to Omaha moves

 - Omaha is considered to be safer than Chicago with a safety index of 54.28 vs Chicago’s 33.87.

-- Air quality in Omaha is good, and in Chicago it's good.
+- Air quality in Omaha is Good, and in Chicago it’s Good.

-- Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.
+- Elevator reservation: Reserve elevator access early if your building requires it, to avoid delays on moving day.

 - State licensing: The Nebraska Public Service Commission (NPSC) regulates local and intrastate moving companies within the state.
 All movers must have a Certificate of Authority issued by the NPSC, maintain minimum levels of insurance, and comply with regulations set forth by the Commission’s Motor Carrier Division.
-Ensure the company you choose is licensed to handle your move.
+Double-check that the moving company is properly licensed before you hire them.

 - State regulator: You can verify a Nebraska moving company’s license by visiting the state’s public utilities commission.